WWII bomb forces mass evacuation in central Berlin

 Urban transport operators prepared for large-scale disruptions around the central hub.

-Trains will run straight through the central railway station without stopping from 0800 GMT, and all rail traffic there will cease from 0930 GMT, said operator Deutsche Bahn.
+Trains were running straight through the central railway station without stopping from 0800 GMT, and all rail traffic there will cease from 0930 GMT, operator Deutsche Bahn said.